chasingash/P2-Memory-Game/README.md

  - [GitHub](https://github.com/) GitHub is used to store the projects code.
  - [Gitpages](https://pages.github.com/) Gitpages are used to deploy the site.
  -  [Balsamiq](https://www.balsamiq.com) was used to create wireframes for this project.
- -  [Google Fonts](https://fonts.google.com/) fonts were downloaded from Google Fonts.
  - [Fontawesome](https://www.fontawesome.com) icons were downloaded from Font Awesome.com.
  - [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) used for layout and responsive testing.
  - [Wave](https://wave.webaim.org/) used for accessibility testing.
  - [favICO.com](https://convertico.com/favicon/) used for creating favicon.
  - [W3 Validator](https://jigsaw.w3.org/css-validator/) used to test html and css code.
  - [Jshint](https://jshint.com/) used to validate Javascript code.
- - [autoprefixer.github.io](https://autoprefixer.github.io/) used to improve browser compatibility.
- - [Freeconvert.com](https://www.freeconvert.com) was used to convert the background image file to the  webp format.
- - [https://caniuse.com/webp](https://caniuse.com/webp)  used to check compatibility of the webp file format.
  - [color.a11y.com](https://color.a11y.com) used for testing colour contrasts.
- - [audit.deque.com](https://audit.deque.com) used to check for any accessibility issues.

 </details>